Stomper10/CheXpert/README.md

 # 4. Task Lists
 - [x] Use subset of training dataset(10%) to check computational costs and performances.
+- [ ] Adjust the number of training data per each class.
 - [ ] Use whole training dataset and compare performances.
 - [ ] Apply Grad-CAM method for localization.
 - [ ] Use original dataset for training(~439GB).